ythienpont/lucid/example_implementation/switch_ex.md

 ## Switch ex
-File that implements basic features
+These files implement basic switch features.
 ### Implementations:
 - Packet Filtering:
 The program uses a table-based filtering mechanism (filter_table) to allow or deny